nanoframework/nanoframework.github.io/content/reference-targets/stm32f769i-discovery.md

 ## User LEDs and buttons

-The are three LEDs available for the user, marked LD1-LD4, and also a button USER.
+The are four LEDs available for the user, marked LD1-LD4, and also a button USER.
 Their pins are:

 |Marking|MCU port&pin|nF pin number|
 |---|---|---|